inasafe/inasafe/docs/source/developer-docs/coding_standards.rst

    __author__ = 'tim@linfiniti.com'
    __version__ = '0.0.1'
+   __revision__ = '$Format:%H$'
    __date__ = '10/01/2011'
    __copyright__ = 'Copyright 2012, Australia Indonesia Facility for '
    __copyright__ += 'Disaster Reduction'

+.. note:: Please see :ref:`faq-revision-label` for details on how the revision tag is replaced with the SHA1 for the file when the release packages are made.

 .. _hig-label: